 A. Text is compatible with assistive technology.
-Pass Additional Information: 3/3 Chapters passed.
+Pass Additional Information: 2/2 chapters passed.
 The text of this book can be changed in size (smaller and larger).
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 3/3 Chapters passed.
-The book is able to change format, into the nightmode, and the text and images are changed to a black flow but the images and text are still readable by the reader.
+Fail Additional Information: 0/2 Chapters passed.
+The text and book does not change color at all.
+It stays exactly the same (white and blue page format).